Modified Stableford Format

 After the first round; your quota will be adjusted based on how much you went over your quota or under your quota and then add or subtract 50%.

-The Classic Champion is the golfer who has the highest total (all scores added together) at the end of the tournament.
+The Classic Champion is the golfer who has the highest total (all scores from all rounds added together) at the end of the tournament.

 The great thing about this format is it is very competitive and one or two bad holes won’t ruin your round, because you can pick up after reaching a double bogey on a hole (0 points), and make it up with a good score on another hole or two.
 Because this format adjusts daily, most of you will be competitive right up to the last nine played on the last day.
 Almost all of our tournaments are WON on the back nine of the final round, just like on the PGA tour.